teaminkling/base/.github/ISSUE_TEMPLATE/minor-feature-or-enhancement-request.md

 ---
-name: Feature Request
+name: Minor Feature or Enhancement Request
-about: Suggest a new product feature.
+about: Suggest a new product enhancement or minor feature.
-title: ""
+title: ''
 labels: enhancement
-assignees: ""
+assignees: ''

 ---

 ## Related to Problem